alexvolchetsky/alexvolchetsky.github.io/_posts/2020-01-10-adding-new-language-in-solr-indexes.markdown

 `CustomSchemaPopulatorHelper` will read commands from `customSolrManagedSchema/commands` config section.
 It will create additional command to delete field type in SOLR schema before execution of `add-field-type` if this field type already exists in SOLR schema.
 For `add-dynamic-field` command there is no additional processing.
 <script src="https://gist.github.com/alexvolchetsky/3615f0e767dd976bbb35659723e684cd.js"></script>

 After helper will return list of commands in XML they will be serialized to JSON under the hood and then sent to SOLR.
-Here are examples of JSON formats for commands <a href="https://lucene.apache.org/solr/guide/6_6/schema-api.html">https://lucene.apache.org/solr/guide/6_6/schema-api.html</a>
+Here are examples of JSON formats for commands [https://lucene.apache.org/solr/guide/6_6/schema-api.html](https://lucene.apache.org/solr/guide/6_6/schema-api.html)

 After all changes are implemented and published we can try to populate SOLR managed schema.
 Open Control Panel -> Populate Solr Managed Schema -> keep selected indexes for which commands from `customSolrManagedSchema` should be applied and click Populate.
 After that check if `managed-schema` has `text_pl` fieldType and `*_t_pl` dynamicField.
 But at this point it is possible that this fields will not be added.
 This is because SOLR can't recognize some of our `filters` we added in `customSolrManagedSchema`.
 To check if this is true you can comment out all `filters` elements in config and then repeat schema population.
 In that case our new fieldType and dynamicFields should appear in `managed-schema`.
 It is only left make it to recognize our filters.